 If you are unsatisfied with your current WordPress management company, Flywheel will migrate all of your current websites to their servers, securely and for free.
 Plus, they're super speedy at it, with migrations usually taking between 24 and 48 hours.
 And if you want it really fast, they offer an 8-hour expedited migration for $49.

 While Flywheel generally charges on a per-domain basis, they do allow for unlimited demo and staging capabilities – yet another feature that makes them perfect for professional developers and designers.
 Although these sites are not live, they do allow customers to build a website and test its functionality in full.

 Flywheel is constantly scanning your sites for malware and does such a thorough job that you won't ever need to install another WordPress security plugin.
 In the event that your site is hacked, their team will work tirelessly to fix the issue and return your site to normal.
 Plus, they throw in a free SSL with every domain you register with them.

 Automatic Backups with Easy Restore Process

 Flywheel performs automatic daily backups.
-That means that each and every day, Flywheel will back up all your changes to make sure that the integrity of your websites stays intact.
+That means that each and every day, Flywheel will back up all your changes to make sure that the integrity of your website stays intact.
 If there ever was an issue with your site, Flywheel makes the restore process easy with a 1-click operation.
-This feature alone can save you the hassle of ever having to find and online backup company to safeguard the integrity of the data that is your website.
+This feature alone can save you the hassle of ever having to find an online backup company to safeguard the integrity of the data that is on your website.